ycm-core/YouCompleteMe/README.md

 YCM _never_ selects something for you; it just shows you a menu and the user has to explicitly select something.
 If something is being selected automatically, this means there's a bug or a misconfiguration somewhere.

+### I get a `E227: mapping already exists for <blah>` error when I start Vim

+This means that YCM tried to set up a key mapping but failed because you already had something mapped to that key combination.
+The `<blah>` part of the message will tell you what was the key combination that failed.

+Look in the options section and see if which of the default mappings conflict with your own.
+Then change that option value to something else so that the conflict goes away.

 ### Why isn't YCM just written in plain VimScript, FFS?